 Citrine Programming Language

 With Citrine you can easily create apps and games using your native language.
-You can export your creations to any PC, mobile phone, game console or website.
-Citrine is Open Source (source). * * Some features are still under development.
+You can export your creations to any PC, mobile phone, game console or website (soon).

 ☞ x ≔ 3 + 7.